 This week our theme is E is for extinct.
 This theme gave us the chance to explore dinosaurs, fossils, and wooly mammoths.
-Smiley Man had an absolute blast with this theme.
-He loved digging for bones in our sensory dirt and he loved making “fossils” in playdough.
-If you have a toddler who is as curious as Smiley Man, be sure to check out my Toddler Curriculum.
-It’s only $14.99 and includes lesson plans that are perfect for casual learning at home, daycare lesson plans, or a complete toddler homeschool curriculum.
+This theme is a hit for most toddlers.
+They have so much fun digging for bones in the sensory dirt and making “fossils” in playdough.
+If your toddler is really curious, be sure to check out my Toddler Curriculum.
+It’s only $19.99 and includes lesson plans that are perfect for casual learning at home, daycare lesson plans, or a complete toddler homeschool curriculum.

 Make the Letter

 For this week you can use a sandpaper letter to learn the letter E. The rough texture is interesting for a toddler.
 Check out my post on how to make your own DIY sandpaper letters.

 Make different sizes of bones from clay or salt dough.
 Once dry, match to the printable (included in curriculum).

 You can get these alphabet stamps on amazon, they became a quick favorite in our house and our toddler still gets excited when I pull them out.
 This printable and more are included in the Toddler Curriculum.

 Help your toddler make the letter E using the pattern block E page.
 You can lay out just the pattern blocks he needs, which make it a little easier for them to learn to do it themselves. you can get the pattern block page from Confessions of a Homeschooler.

 Dinosaur Roar is a big favorite in our house and it went perfectly with this week’s theme of E is for extinct.
 We read this and lots of other books about extinct animals this week.